-But how do organic farmers grow produce without the chemicals?
+How organic farmers grow produce

 There are many things that an organic farmer can do to protect their plants.
 Organic farming is not about what you don’t do, but really about what you do do.
 You need to be proactive, always thinking 5 steps ahead.
 “The best fertilizer is the farmers footsteps” is a common theme in good organic farming.

 Before an organic farmer can use anything on the “approved list” of substances, they must demonstrate that they tried physical, biological and mechanical ways to solve the issue first.
 Here are some of the many things they do before moving to that list:

 - Starting at the seed level, they are constantly working on creating seeds resistant to diseases and such.
 Seed development is with traditional plant breeding methods and not GMO technology, which is prohibited in organic regulations.
 Since conventional farmers can use chemicals to deal with any seed issues, that isn’t a problem for them.
 But in organic farming the better the seed, the less they need to deal with after.